-- The estimated natural gas price would need to fall by circa 30 percentage points lower than the basis assumption before an impairment of the Saltfleetby gas field would need to be considered. - The estimated brent crude price would need to fall by circa 55 percentage points lower than the basis assumption for Balcombe, 25 percentage points lower than the base assumption for Brockham and 10 percentage points lower than the base assumption for Lidsey before an impairment of the respective oil fields would need to be considered.
+- The estimated natural gas price would need to fall by circa 5 percentage points lower than the basis assumption before an impairment of the Saltfleetby gas field would need to be considered. - The estimated brent crude price would need to fall by circa 10 percentage points lower than the base assumption for Brockham before an impairment of the respective oil fields would need to be considered.